 At least one of the following:

-Two years of experience working with students with disabilities for a school district, as verified with pay statements or a letter of verification from the school district, and a minimum of 30 semester hours of college credit with a minimum of 15 semester hours in special education, specific disabilities, social work, counseling, business, or a related field
+Two years of experience working with students with disabilities , as verified with pay statements or a letter of verification, and a minimum of 30 semester hours of college credit with a minimum of 15 semester hours in special education, specific disabilities, social work, counseling, business, or a related field

 Sixty hours of college credit in special education, specific disabilities, social work, counseling, business, or a related field.
 Related fields must be approved by the statewide transition specialist.

-Exceptions may be granted in cases in which an individual does not meet the educational requirements above if the total of that individual's work experiences clearly demonstrates that he or she is experienced in working with individuals with disabilities, especially transition-age individuals with disabilities.
-To request a review of an individual's credentials and experience, please email the Pre-ETS mailbox at .
+Exceptions may be granted for an individual who does not meet the educational requirements above if the total of that individual's work experiences clearly demonstrates that he or she is experienced in working with individuals with disabilities, especially transition-age individuals with disabilities.

+Exceptions to staff qualifications must be:

+documented in writing by the program manager for transition; and

+kept in the provider’s records.

+To request a review of an individual's credentials and experience, send a request to the Pre-ETS mailbox at pre-ets@twc.state.tx.us.